camera-mc-dev/mc_reconstruction/docs/chapters/poseConfig.md

 # We might want to align the .c3d file with some other mocap .c3d file.
 # As such, we need a file which specifies the offset between the video
 # and mocap data.
+# If there is no offset, then comment this out.
 C3DOffsetFile = "frameOffset";

 # This is the directory where we will write our output files.
 # We will have one .c3d file for every person tracked and specified
 # in the assocFile
 reconDir = "op-fused";

 # How should we resolve the left-right labelling of the fused keypoints?
 # "votes"      : Use the voting approach